syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 To bind the data source to the SfDataGrid, set the `SfDataGrid.ItemsSource` property as follows.
 You can bind the data source of the SfDataGrid either from XAML or in code.

-The following code example binds the collection created in previous step to `SfDataGrid.ItemsSource` property.
+The following code example binds the collection created in the previous step to the `SfDataGrid.ItemsSource` property:

 {% tabs %}
 {% highlight xaml %}